aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/connector/_index.md

 weight: 10
 url: /nodejs-java/connector/
 keywords: "Connect shapes, connectors, PowerPoint shapes, PowerPoint presentation, Java, Aspose.Slides for Node.js via Java"
-description: "Connect PowerPoint shapes in Javascript"
+description: "Connect PowerPoint shapes in JavaScript"
 ---

 A PowerPoint connector is a special line that connects or links two shapes together and stays attached to shapes even when they are moved or repositioned on a given slide.